USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 Policy alternatives that can be defined within OMEGA fall into two categories: those that involve fleet average emissions standards and rules for the accounting of compliance credits, and those that specify a required share of a specific technology.
 OMEGA can model either category as an independent alternative, or model both categories together; for example, in the case of a policy which requires a minimum share of a technology while still satisfying fleet averaging requirements.

-**Policy Alternatives Involving Fleet Average Emissions Standards:**
+**Policy alternatives Involving fleet average emissions standards:**
 In this type of policy, the key principal is that the compliance status of a manufacturer is a result of the combined performance of all of the vehicles, and not the result of every vehicle achieving compliance individually.
 Fleet averaging in the Policy Module is based on CO2 *credits* as the fungible accounting currency.
 Each vehicle has an emissions target and an achieved certification emissions value.
 The difference between the target and certification emissions in absolute terms (Mg CO2) is referred to as a *credit*, and might be a positive or negative value that can be transferred across years, depending on the credit accounting rules defined in the policy alternative.
 The user-defined policy inputs can be used to specify restrictions on credit averaging and banking, including limits on credit lifetime or the ability to carry a negative balance into the future.
 The analogy of a financial bank is useful here, and OMEGA has adopted data structures and names that mirror the familiar bank account balance and transaction logs.
 .. todo: [[insert example transaction and balance tables]]